cardano-foundation/cardano-org/docs/components/faq-component.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # FAQ component

-You can pass a JSON file to this component to create your own FAQs sections.
-This example is based on the [Hello World Page](/docs/tutorial/create-a-page#add-more-components) of the previous tutorial.
+You can use this component to create your own FAQ sections by passing a JSON file.
+This example is based on the [Hello World Page](/docs/tutorial/create-a-page#add-more-components) from the previous tutorial.

 ## Prepare the JSON file

-Prepare the JSON file with your questions and answers and place it in `src/data/`.
-For this example we go with this pinapple on pizza FAQ:
+Create a JSON file with your questions and answers and place it in the `src/data/` directory.
+For this example, we'll use a pineapple on pizza FAQ:

 ```js title="src/data/pineappleFAQ.json"
 [